Privacy Policy

 - On iOS, the app will display the App Tracking Transparency (ATT) prompt before any feature that could track you across apps and websites is enabled.
 Currently, no such feature is enabled; if product analytics are ever tied to an advertising identifier, we will request ATT permission first.

-- Permissions we ask for are each tied to a specific feature: Apple Health (disabled in the current release), camera (for attaching a photo to a workout note), microphone and speech recognition (for optional voice-log), and push notifications (not yet enabled).
-Each purpose string describes precisely why we are asking.
+- Permissions we ask for are each tied to a specific feature: Apple Health (iOS only — read access to pre-fill your profile and, in a future release, power recovery analytics; write access to record completed workouts and body-weight changes in your Apple Health store), camera (for attaching a photo to a workout note), microphone and speech recognition (for optional voice-log), and push notifications (not yet enabled).
+Each iOS purpose string describes precisely why we are asking, and you can review or revoke any permission at any time in Settings → Privacy & Security on your device.

 11. Children's privacy